learn-co-students/devise_lab-v-000/README.md

     config.omniauth :facebook, ENV['FACEBOOK_KEY'], ENV['FACEBOOK_SECRET']

+You'll see that there's another similar line commented out for Github; feel free to reference it.
 This requires that you have `FACEBOOK_KEY` and `FACEBOOK_SECRET` in your environment.
 Create an application in the [Facebook developer console][fbdev] and get these values from there.
 You'll also need to go to Settings > Advanced and set Valid OAuth Redirect URLs to include `http://localhost:3000/users/auth/facebook/callback`.
+This setting is listed under `Client OAuth Settings` in the dashboard, and yes, I wish I could link you right to it.

 Confusingly, `FACEBOOK_KEY` is called appId in the console.
 Set the values in your shell like so,